 This popular recipe for collard greens comes from the Minas Gerais region of Brazil, an area explored in 2016 by Anthony Bourdain for his show Parts Unknown.
 Africans contributed to Minas Gerais’s culinary identity, making it rich in garlic and onion.
 Several iconic Brazilian dishes were actually brought to the country by African slaves.

 In Couve à Mineira, thinly sliced collard greens are briefly cooked in garlic and olive oil for a healthy, tasty side dish.
 These greens are a traditional accompaniment to the classic Brazilian dish feijoada, but they go with almost any meal.

 - 2 pounds collard greens (2 to 3 large bunches)

 - 3 tablespoons olive oil

-- Heat the olive oil in a heavy skillet (cast iron works well) or wok over medium heat.
-Add the garlic and salt, and cook, stirring until the garlic is golden and fragrant.
+Heat the olive oil in a heavy skillet (cast iron works well) or wok over medium heat.
+Add the garlic and salt, cooking and stirring until the garlic is golden and fragrant.

-- Optional: Dice 2-3 slices of bacon into small pieces.
+- Dice 2 to 3 slices of bacon into small pieces.
 Sauté bacon until crispy.
 Remove the bacon and set aside.
 Continue with step 2.
 Add the bacon to the cooked greens when they are finished cooking.